This article provides system requirements, compatibility and installation guidance for the Datto Direct to Cloud Agent.

 Can I back up my test machine with both a SIRIS and the Direct to Cloud Agent at the same time?

 No. You can only use one type of backup solution at a time.
-Attempting to protect your test machine with more than one type of solution simultaneously can cause conflicts and backup failures.
+Attempting to protect your test machine with more than one kind of solution simultaneously can cause conflicts and backup failures.

 What is the retention policy for my Direct to Cloud offsite backups?

 For the beta period, retention is infinite.
-All Direct to Cloud offsite backups will be wiped at the conclusion of the beta program unless you have transferred that data to a paid plan.
+All Direct to Cloud offsite backups will be removed after the beta program unless you have transferred that data to a paid plan.
 Contact your Datto Sales Executive if you have any questions about this process.

 Can I delete individual backups?

 Not at this time.
-Currently, all backups are retained on the cloud server.
+Currently, Direct to Cloud retains all backups on the cloud server.

 Can I set a custom backup schedule for my Direct to Cloud backups?